Optimal Model Selection for Conformalized Robust Optimization: Conformalized Robust Optimization with Model Selection

-Suppose we have collected labeled data $\{(X_i,Y_i)\}_{i=1}^n$ and test data $X_{n+1}$, whose label $Y_{n+1}$ is unknown.
-In this section, we develop a data-driven framework named CROMS to perform optimal model selection by approximately solving problem \eqref{eq:oracle_optimal_model} while ensuring both marginal robustness (Definition \ref{def:robustness}) and asymptotic optimality of (Definition \ref{def:efficiency}) for the final decision.
-Specifically, this framework includes two viable algorithms: Efficient CROMS (E-CROMS) and Full CROMS (F-CROMS).
+In the following, we develop a data-driven framework named \textit{Conformalized Robust Optimization with Model Selection} (CROMS) {to perform optimal model selection by approximately solving problem \eqref{eq:oracle_optimal_model} while ensuring both marginal robustness (Definiton \ref{def:robustness}) and asymptotic optimality (Definition \ref{def:efficiency})} on the test data.